Solar-network/docs/docs/core/installation/variables.md

 ## CORE_TRANSACTION_POOL_DISABLED

-This variable determines if the transaction pool should be disabled.
+This variable determines if the pool should be disabled.

 ## CORE_TRANSACTION_POOL_MAX_PER_REQUEST